Looking to e-file Form 1099-DIV?

 When is the reicpient deadline for Form 1099-DIV?

-Entities must furnish to the recipients of the dividends, typically by January 31st of the year following the tax year in which the dividends were paid.
+Entities must furnish Form 1099-DIV to the recipients of the dividends, by Friday, January 31st, 2025.
 This allows recipients to have the information they need to complete their personal income tax returns.

 Final remarks to be aware of for Form 1099-DIV

-Here are some special circumstances to be aware of for filing form .
+Here are some special circumstances to be aware of for filing form 1099-DIV.

-5. Copy to Recipient: A copy of must be sent to the recipient of the dividends, usually by January 31st.
+- Copy to Recipient: A copy of Form 1099-DIV must be sent to the recipient of the dividends, by Friday, January 31st, 2025.

 Let’s get you in touch with an expert!